-How to Heal a Diastasis Recti: And Why Avoiding it Can Lead to Long-Term Issues
+How to Heal a Diastasis Recti and Why Avoiding it Can Lead to Long-Term Issues

 If I had a nickel for every time I heard someone tell me that their doctor, friend, mom, grandma (insert whoever likes to give postpartum advice) told them that their postpartum issue will just go away with time, or heal on it’s own…man, I would have a lot of nickels!
 In certain cases and in certain people, some postpartum issues will heal without intervention; however, Diastasis Recti (DR) is typically not one of them.
 In this blog post, we are going to uncover what Diastasis Recti is, how we can heal it, how it connects to the pelvic floor and further options for healing if you feel like you’ve already tried everything!